 Law associations

-• Members are sometimes called upon to provide quotes and contribute to debates in local and national media.
+- Members sometimes provide quotes and contribute to debates in local and national media.

-• Members’ forums can provide a handy informal support network, which can be especially useful for sole practitioners.
-You can post a quick query about an issue you’re faced with and more often than not, there’ll be someone out there with an answer.
+- Members’ forums can provide a handy informal support network, which can be especially useful for sole practitioners.
+You can post a quick query about an issue and more often than not, there’ll be someone out there with an answer.

 Other ways to boost your profile